electron/electron/docs/api/web-view-tag.md

 between your app and embedded content will be asynchronous.
 This keeps your app safe from the embedded content.

-For security purpose, `webview` can only be used in `BrowserWindow`s that have `nodeIntegration` enabled.
+For security purposes, `webview` can only be used in `BrowserWindow`s that have `nodeIntegration` enabled.

 ## Example